MimBikarska88/MimBikarska88/README.md

 - 👋 Hi, I’m @MimBikarska88
 - 👀 I’m interested in natural sciences, music, outdoor activities and reading.
 (Not mentioning programming)
-- 🌱 I’m currently learning Software Engineering at TU-VARNA.
-I regularly enroll different courses at Softuni too.
+- 🌱 I’m currently learning Software Engineering at TU-VARNA
 - 💞️ I’m looking to collaborate on anything interesting since I aspire to learn as much as I can and put those skills in practice ASAP!

 <!---